 Use Water Wisely

-- DO take short showers rather than a bath; saves 68 litres per shower
+- DO take short showers rather than a bath; this saves around 68 litres per shower

-- DON’T let water run whilst brushing your teeth or washing hands, which can waste 9 litres a minute
+- DON’T let water run whilst brushing your teeth.
+This can waste 9 litres a minute

-- DO use a dishwasher if you have one but make sure you only run it when full; this actually uses less water than hand washing for the same amount of dishes if you run the tap continuously, but do not pre-wash
+- DO use a dishwasher if you have one but make sure you only run it when full and use the eco wash cycle if available; this actually uses less water than hand washing for the same amount of dishes if you run the tap continuously, but do not pre-wash

-- DO make sure you only run your washing machine when full and better yet; use the shortest cycle available
+- DO make sure you only run your washing machine when full and better yet; use the eco wash cycle if available

 - DON’T run water to make it cold for drinking; fill a bottle and refrigerate for cool drinking water throughout the day